bbc/simorgh/README.md

 To run locally `npm run storybook`, it will then be available at [http://localhost:9001/](http://localhost:9001/).
 Introduction to and documentation for Storybook is here: [https://storybook.js.org/basics/introduction/](https://storybook.js.org/basics/introduction/).

-When viewing Video stories locally, make sure to use a BBC domain, as outline in the changing request location section.
+When viewing Video stories locally, make sure to use a BBC domain, as outlined in the [changing request location section](https://github.com/bbc/simorgh#changing-request-location).
 Video will not work in the hosted version of Storybook linked above for this reason.

 ## Production build locally